SamuelClucas/bocs/docs/README.md

 - API abstraction and design patterns (systems design)
 - and more!

-I need a place to keep track of it all. *This is that place*.
+I needed a place to keep track of it all. *This is that place*.

-I have tried to write notes that are accessible, explicit, and precise.
+I've written notes that feel approachable, explicit, and precise.
 Please read them if you want to better understand any of the concepts or code involved in the creation of such a program.

 ### Contents:
 1. [Winit](https://docs.rs/winit/latest/winit/index.html)